 3.8 Removal of Extruded Guardrail Beam from ET 2000 Crashworthy End Terminal Guardrail Extruder.
 Repair of vehicle impact damage to an ET-2000 crashworthy end terminal often includes removal of extruded guardrail beam material from an existing undamaged guardrail extruder.
 When designated in a job order, this work shall include removal of the extruded beam from an existing extruder and reuse of the undamaged, serviceable extruder on the repaired ET 2000 end terminal.
 Since on site removal of the extruded beam from the otherwise undamaged extruder is often difficult and time consuming, the contractor may elect to furnish and install a replacement extruder on the repaired terminal to allow removal of the extruded beam from the existing extruder at the contractor’s shop facilities.
 The replacement extruder shall be a new unit or a used unit in undamaged, serviceable condition.
 Used replacement extruders may only be installed after inspection and approval by the engineer.
 This item will not be designated in a job order if the vehicle impact with the ET-2000 terminal did not extrude any guardrail beam through the extruder or if the existing extruder is damaged beyond reuse.
+The replacement of the ET 2000 Crashworthy End Terminal Guardrail with an ET Plus system or parts will not be allowed.
 3.9 Guardrail Delineators.
 Guardrail locations that require removal and replacement of existing damaged or missing delineators will be specified on the job order.
 The job order will designate the number of retro-reflective one-sided and two-sided delineators and will designate the color of the replacement delineators.

 3.10 Additional Work.
 If additional major components or pay items beyond those specified in the job order are needed to properly perform the work, the contractor shall contact the engineer for authorization to proceed with the additional work.
 Any work performed without authorization of the engineer will be at the contractor's expense.
 4.0 Method of Measurement.
 4.1 Measurement of existing guardrail, end anchor, bridge anchor, Type A crashworthy terminal, and turndown terminal removal will be made to the nearest foot from center of first post to center of last post.
 4.2 Measurement of existing Type B crashworthy terminal removal will be made per each.
 4.3 Measurement of removed and replaced guardrail and end terminal repair components will be made per each.
 4.4 Measurement of realigned posts will be made per each.
 4.5 Measurement of terminal end markers will be made per each.
 4.6 Measurement of removal of extruded guardrail beam from an extruder and reuse of the extruder will be made per each.
 4.7 Measurement of removed and replaced guardrail delineators will be made per each.
 Tabulation of delineators with one-sided retro-reflective sheeting and two-sided sheeting will be made separately.